ros2/ros2_documentation/source/Installation/macOS-Development-Setup.rst

 #.
    **Xcode**

-   *
+   * If you don't already have it installed, install Xcode.
+   * Note: Versions of Xcode later than 11.3.1 can no longer be installed on macOS Mojave, so you will need to install an older version manually, see: https://stackoverflow.com/a/61046761
-     If you don't already have it installed, install Xcode and the Command Line Tools:
+   * Also, if you don't already have it installed, install the Command Line Tools:

      .. code-block:: bash

         xcode-select --install
+        # This command will not succeed if you have not installed Xcode.app
         sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer
+        # If you installed Xcode.app manually, you need to either open it or run:
+        sudo xcodebuild -license
+        # To accept the Xcode.app license

 #.
    **brew** *(needed to install more stuff; you probably already have this)*: